adessoSE/devblog/_posts/2021-05-17-A-Series-of-Rust-Blog-Posts-Exploring-Rust-For-AWS-Lambda-1.md

 # The Project

-To start with our project we can use cargo for us to generate an initial crate:
+To start with our project we can use cargo to generate an initial crate:

 ```bash
 cargo new adesso-echo